ConsoleMage/library-management-system/README.md

 # library-management-system

-This is the second peer-graded assignment: C# Coding With Microsoft Copilot, Course 2 of 12 of the Microsoft Full-Stack Developer Professional Certificate course.
+This is the second peer-graded assignment: C# Coding With Microsoft Copilot, Course 2 of 12 in the Microsoft Full-Stack Developer Professional Certificate.

 ### 1. Introduction